lioumens/mixed_model_examples/README.md

 This replicates a lot of the functionality of the `lsmeans` statement, i.e. comparisons of marginal means between different groups.

+# Getting started

+1. Click the green "Clone or download" -> Download zip.
+Or clone the respository if you have git installed.
+2. Download the appropriate libraries above with the command `install.packages(...)`
+2. Open `mixed.R` and read through the comments as you run the code.
+Note, some assignment (`variable <- expression`) commands are wrapped with parentheses just to show you the output when you run it.

 # Other Resources

 This example should give you a good start.
 If you need more detail in one particula area, here are some places to start.